davidgohel/officer/README.md

 contributions, only to make sure the time you invest goes into a change that will actually land.

+Pull requests are accepted on a case-by-case basis: once a proposal has been agreed in an issue, the maintainer will invite you to open a PR for that specific change.
+Unsolicited PRs that bypass this step will be closed.

 This policy keeps the package coherent: officer’s internals are shared with several downstream packages (flextable, officedown, rvg), and changes that look local often have wider implications.
 Aligning on the design in an issue first saves time on both sides.

-Once a change has been agreed, the PR should include:
+When invited to open a PR, please include:

 - the new function(s) with code and roxygen tags, including runnable examples